akeneo/pim-api-docs/content/apps/catalogs.md

 Using Catalogs helps you better manage the product information you get from the Akeneo PXM Studio.

-Most of the time, developers must design, develop and maintain a filter interface to allow users to configure their product selection: which products must be taken into account and which don't.
+Most of the time, developers must design, develop and maintain a filter interface to allow users to configure their product selection: which products must be considered and which don't.
 Using catalogs for apps prevents you from adding this filtering interface to your app.
 When you retrieve product information related to a catalog, you only retrieve the data your app needs to process.

 Moreover, with catalogs, you don't have to master the entire PIM structure anymore to deliver a relevant filtering interface, as the Akeneo PXM Studio already provides it to your users.